Razeacc/CopyPasteFiles/CHARACTERS/1_NulOntology/Memetta.md

 > - **Division** forcibly cuts and divides objects depending on how many fingers she has held up, similar to slashes from Sukuna from JJK— these cuts do not kill, but provide intense discomfort as the sentience inside nervous systems/wires are overloaded and filled with intense confusing pain— they can still be controlled, albeit, barely, and is mostly used for torture but can kill if used Division on enough times.

 - Divide by ZERO (Ultimate Active)
-> By using **Division** from "Mathematics Actualization" to throw a fist to a solid surface, Memetta divides the surface by zero, breaking the laws of reality and creating a NulGraven Site.
+> By using **Division** from "Mathematics Actualization" to throw a fist to a solid surface, Memetta divides the surface by zero, breaking the laws of reality and creating a NulGraven Tumor, kickstarting a Nulgraven site.

 - NulGraven Hivemind (Passive)
 > Memetta is a walking NulGraven site.
 She can summon NulGraven caradels around her at any time.
 Not only that, all NulGraven sites act as her "immune system".